jonas-pettersson/fast-ai/README.md

 cd dogs-cats-redux
 mkdir models
 ```
-(this is the directory structure I use)
+(this is the directory structure for dogs-cats-redux)

 ```
 cd